How to Get Rid of Pavement Ants | Natural or Insecticide?

 Boiling Water

-One of the commonly used natural methods to get rid of ants is by pouring hot water in the shelters of pavement ants.
+One of the commonly used natural methods to get rid of ants is by pouring hot water into the shelters of pavement ants.
 This method is very effective in eliminating ant infestations, but should only be used outside, as pouring hot water indoors can cause damage.

 Natural Baits

-To prepare natural ant bait, mix 2 tablespoons of honey, 2 tablespoons of peanut butter and a half teaspoon of borax.
+To prepare natural ant bait, mix 2 tablespoons of honey, 2 tablespoons of peanut butter, and a half teaspoon of borax.
 Place it near the entry point or cupboards to lure the pavement ants.
 Replace the bait after it gets dry.
 You can also mix sugar and borax or honey and borax to make different ant baits.

 Herbs and Spices